Eoghan Harris: 2000s and 2010s media career

 pay it guarantees to public sector workers are "choking social solidarity".

 Harris continued to supply programme material to RTÉ through Praxis Pictures Ltd., the independent film company he runs with Gerry Gregg, formerly an RTÉ and Workers' Party associate.
 In 2012 RTÉ upheld a complaint against a Praxis documentary, An Tost Fada (The Long Silence), written and narrated by Harris, and produced and directed by Gregg.
 The programme subject matter concerned Harris's controversial belief that some actions in the Irish War of Independence were sectarian, and involved the IRA targeting Protestants.
 Previously, in 2007, Harris participated in an equally controversial programme, Guns and Neighbours: The Killings at Coolacrease (Reel Story Productions), in which it was alleged that two Protestant farmers in County Offaly, killed by the IRA in June 1920, were killed for sectarian reasons.
+This school of history has long promoted the thesis of Dr Peter Hart regarding the Kilmichael Ambush which has been much disputed in History Ireland and in numerous publications.

 It was reported in The Sunday Times (Irish edition) that Harris was at the centre of an internal investigation at the National Film School in Dún Laoghaire, where he lectures.
 Harris has also incorrectly, albeit accidentally, said he received a Silver Bear Award at the Berlin International Film Festival in his entry in 'Who's Who' in Ireland, for his documentary Darkness Visible.
 Harris insisted that he did win the award, saying that the Berlin Film Festival "mustn't keep proper records".
 The award he actually received is the Prix Futura, awarded at the Berlin Television Festival.
 He has since corrected the mistake.

 Harris has written in the Sunday Independent about Wikipedia, an online encyclopedia.
-He is a judge on the Irish language talent show Glas Vegas, on TG4.
+He was a judge on the Irish language talent show Glas Vegas, on TG4.

+Harris also wrote seven screenplays for Sharpe, which starred Sean Bean and Daragh O'Malley, the ITV adaptation of Bernard Cornwell's Napoleonic War historical fiction series.
+In the official boxset interview Harris states: "He found it a useful way to expound his views on Anglo-Irish relations (sic.)"

+He also claimed he intended to publish a biography of Michael Collins but was discouraged to do so by members of the Collins family based on rumours he heard in West Cork that he was going to print but insinuated in his newspaper column.